 |This post contains references to products from one or more of our advertisers or for which we receive a referral bonus.
 We may receive compensation when you click on links to those products.
 Referral, Affiliate, and Advertising Policy|

-Rather than a full packing list, we want to get to the meat of the issue.
-This list is 10 things you (but really "we") always forget to pack for a Disney trip.
-These are ten items that, if you don't have them, you should go ahead and order them, because they're going to help make your trip even better.
+Rather than a full, ultimate Disney World packing list, we want to get to the meat of the issue.
+This list is 10 things you (but really "we") always forget to pack for Disney vacations.
+These are ten items that, if you don’t have them, you should go ahead and order them, because they’re going to help make your trip even better.

 Also consider: A drawstring backpack.
 Don't overthink it.
 As long as you're responsible and don't leave it at the restaurant with your wallet and passports, like we did in Shanghai, a durable drawstring bag is a great place to keep your things.